 A splendid addition to any ofrenda.
 Candles are cast in molds from fine quality wax in San Miguel de Allende.
 The candles are then hand painted with intricate floral and vine patterns.
 This 17th-century tradition of candle painting originated in central Mexico from by church artists who decorated the "santuario" altar side stations of the cross.
 Many 16th - 18th-century churches had soap and candle production on-site which supplied outpost churches and even sold their handmade products in the marketplace.

 On home ofrendas, it's quite common to find candle holders burning handmade candles round the clock to welcome the returning spirits.
 The candle holders represent the style of pottery made in a village.
 The green glazed candle holders is traditional to Michoacan.
+The Castillo style candle holders are from Puebla.
 Below, the skeleton bands are from north of Mexico City.
-The double-glazed Izucar candle holders are from Puebla.

 Metepec Tree-of-Life Candelabras